mobinni/material-date-picker/README.md

 ##Known issues
+If you can't find the SVG images, look in the images map of the bower component and copy these to your own images map.
+I left this as an open option.
 ##Notes
 The datepicker has changed enormously since the last commit, thinking no one used it I did not update the documents so here's an update